 You can enter the complex from three different directions.
 All three entrances are small alleyways that could easily go unrecognised.
 Beach Street, Cannon Street and Armenian Street.

-Features Of The Prayer Pavillion
+Features Of The Prayer Pavilion

-Inside the Dragon Mountain Hall Prayer Pavillion are immaculate wood carvings, painted in gold and other dazzling colours.
+Inside the Dragon Mountain Hall Prayer Pavilion are immaculate wood carvings, painted in gold and other dazzling colours.
 Artisans from the old country expertly crafted the stone pillars and walls you encounter as you climb the staircase.
 Stone statues depict various mythological characters.
 Stone panels with detailed carvings on the wall expertly depict stories from ancient Chinese mythology.

-As you walk through to the rear end of the pavilion there is a narrow corridor with large murals depicting more scenes from Chinese mythology.
+As you walk through to the rear end of the pavilion, there is a narrow corridor with large murals depicting more scenes from Chinese mythology.
 Murals depict mythic stories such as The Nine Old Men and The Eight Immortals.

-The roofwork of the pavilion is a stunning work of art with dragons, immortal beings, and coloured porcelain that shines in the mid-day sun.
+The roofwork of the pavilion is a stunning work of art with dragons, immortal beings, and coloured porcelain that shines in the midday sun.

-However, seeing with your own eyes only can accurately describe the majesty of this stunning Chinese heritage building.
+However, seeing with your own eyes can accurately describe the majesty of this stunning Chinese heritage building.

 Leong San Tong Khoo Kongsi Today

-The Khoo Kongsi, continued to evolve and expand, mirroring the growing prosperity and influence of the clan.
+The Khoo Kongsi continued to evolve and expand, mirroring the growing prosperity and influence of the clan.
 New buildings were erected, and the clan house became a pillar of the Penang Chinese community.

 Establishing schools and providing scholarships ensured that future Khoo clan generations received a quality education.
 It continued to provide financial assistance and medical care to those in need.

 The Khoo Kongsi, far from being a relic of the past, is a progressive institution.
-Nowadays it serves as a popular heritage attraction for Armenian Street Heritage, attracting visitors from around the globe.
+Nowadays, it serves as a popular heritage attraction for Armenian Street Heritage, attracting visitors from around the globe.
 Visitors get to explore the intricate architecture, learn the history of the Khoo clan, and soak up the atmosphere of this historic site.

 Ongoing efforts are dedicated to preserving and restoring the Khoo Kongsi.
 In the basement of the pavilion is now an education centre where visitors can learn more about this fascinating clan house’s origins.

 The Leong San Tong Khoo Kongsi isn’t merely a museum.
 It is where you can connect with the past and gain a deeper understanding of Penang’s cultural heritage.
-A visit to the Khoo Kongsi is an unforgettable experience, a journey through time and a celebration of the adventuring and powerful Khoo clan.
+A visit to the Khoo Kongsi is an unforgettable experience, a journey through time and a celebration of the adventurous and powerful Khoo clan.